 File a Motion in Court

 Once you have your evidence, you file a motion in court in the state that has jurisdiction over the custody case.
 Every state has different ways to go about this so visit or call or look up the website for that state or district family court system to find out how to do it.
 Once you’ve filed, you will get a hearing date that you both have to be present for.

 If you don’t have an attorney, you will either have to travel there for the hearing – or some court rooms allow you to call in.
 Check with that court system to find out.
 The court clerk can typically give you general information.
 Your other option is to hire an attorney in that court district who can do it for you.
 If you have an attorney, they can go to court for you and you often don’t have to travel there for the hearing.

-Once the decision is made, if mom doesn’t follow it, you can go back to court and complain and action can be taken against her.
+Once the decision is made, if the custodial parent doesn’t follow it, you can go back to court and complain and action can be taken against them.
 But, even in that follow up, you will still need to have evidence and a case.
 So, if your co-parent is blocking phone calls with your kids, make sure that from this day forward, you document everything, even once you have a judgment.